-Tapirs are some of the most famous sights along with colorful tropical birds and some larger predator cats.
-They also have a variety of species of monkey and are home to some of the best turtle viewings in the world.
+Tapirs are some of the most famous sights, along with colorful tropical birds and some larger predator cats.
+They also have a variety of monkey species and are home to some of the best turtle viewings in the world.

 55. What is Costa Rica’s national animal?

-Both of these are peaceful creatures and reflect the gentle spirit of living in Costa Rica.
+Both are peaceful creatures and reflect the gentle spirit of living in Costa Rica.

 56. What dangerous animals are in Costa Rica?

-- There are several species of venomous spider in the area along with the Brazilian Wandering Spider.
+- There are several species of venomous spiders in the area, along with the Brazilian Wandering Spider.

-- Other threats include bull sharks in some of the ocean spots and larger predator cats including pumas in the jungles.
+- Other threats include bull sharks in salt water and larger predator cats, including pumas, in the jungles.

-- Alligators and crocodiles remain a threat both on land and in the water, so take precaution wherever you are.
+- Alligators and crocodiles remain a threat both on land and in the water, so take precautions wherever you are.

 - Costa Rica is home to the white-winged vampire bat, one of only a few venomous mammals.